mehtis/femblem-tool/README.md

 # Fire Emblem Tool
 Very much WIP, let's see where we'll get to.
-Should be runnin on `https://femblem-tool.herokuapp.com/`.
+Should be running on `https://femblem-tool.herokuapp.com/`.

 ## Running
 Server